+The SMF may include MBS assistance information in N2 SM Information depending on whether the MBS assistance information obtained from the UDM is available in step 4.
+The MBS assistance information sent to NG-RAN as described in clause 6.x.

 6. The N2 message, which includes the MBS Session ID(s) the UE has joined and, if applicable, associated QoS Flow, is sent to the NG-RAN.